taijeronv/taijeronv_info/content/authors/admin/_index.md

 things done.
 Professional, competent, and reliable.

 ## Goals
-I have a number of personal and professional goals that I would like to accomplish in the next five years.

-### Personal Goals
-- In one year I'd like take my Russian to a B2 level.
-- In three months I would like to complete the software requirements and rules for my passion project NextGen Wargame (NGW).
-- In one year, I would like to have a playable demo.
-- In 18 months, I would like to have a minimum viable product (MVP).

-What I'd really like is for a company to take an interest in my project and hire me to get it off the ground.

-### Professional Goals
 - In one year complete a course on Web Development and create a product website from the ground up.
 - In one year complete a course on game development and use the [Phaser Framework](https://phaser.io/phaser3)